SemenSimon/Renderer/README.md

 *NOTE:* There is a strange bug I couldn't fix where you pass through the first cube if you don't move before falling on it.

-**wave:** I made this by overlapping a bunch of 2D wave functions on a surface.
+**wave:** Cool wavy thing that looks cool.

 **basic shading:**  This version draws the faces for a bunch of cubes and uses a flat shading techniques to draw them.
-There are still some issues with calculating the surface normals correctly, and I have not yet finished the clipping for faces.

 *NOTE:* The program with attempt to draw an infinitely large quadrilateral and crash if the camera plane intersects a cube, so maybe avoid doing that.